School Curriculum

 Forest Schools is more than just outdoor learning it is a way in which children and staff can interact in a friendly and relaxed way whilst developing their own interests in the outdoor world.
 Strong relationships, confidence and the ability to notice the things around them are key skills that children will develop during Forest Schools sessions.

-Each week children will have a 1.5 hr session with Mrs Stanley for a half term block throughout the year.
+Each week children will have a 1.5 hr session with Mrs Horn for a half term block throughout the year.
 This half term it is Year 2/4/6 and this will then rotate with Year 1/3/5 next half term.

 It will be very exciting to see how the wildlife area of the schools grounds continues to develop and reflect the interests of those that use it over the next few months and years.